 Give your readers a small taste of what’s to come.
 This can include a collection of your best content, a short tutorial, or a preview of the week’s deals.
-Whatever you include, make sure it’s some of your best material so users want to keep reading.
+Whatever you include, make sure it’s some of your best material, so users will want to keep reading.

-Make sure you start by focusing on what connected you with the subscriber and delivering what was promised without asking for anything in return—in other words, don’t include any unnecessary CTAs (Calls To Action).
-If you offered a promotion to the consumer—such as a discount, or a coupon—in exchange for their sign-up, you should provide an avenue for them to claim the offer, but don’t include other promotions.
+Make sure you start by focusing on what connected you with the subscriber and delivering what was promised without asking for anything additional in return—in other words, don’t include any unnecessary calls-to-action (CTAs).
+If you offered a promotion to the consumer—such as a discount or a coupon—in exchange for their sign-up, you should provide an avenue for them to claim the offer, but don’t include other promotions.
 You’ll have plenty of opportunities to make sales in future emails; dedicate the first message to building a relationship.

 Just make sure you’re delivering on the message that made your reader sign up in the first place.

 One welcome email is usually enough, but sometimes it’s necessary to send a few in short succession to provide the best onboarding experience.
-If you’re providing a lot of information up front, two or three messages helps spread it out and gives the reader time to absorb.
+If you’re providing a lot of information up front, two or three messages help spread it out and give the reader time to absorb.

-A news aggregator might send a second email with a collection of headlines from the past month, for example, and an online pet store could send a multi-step training guide.
+A news aggregator might send a second email with a collection of headlines from the past month, and an online pet store could send a multi-step training guide, for example.
 Just make sure you’re delivering on the message that made your reader sign up in the first place.

 Be Ready Before Launch

-Make sure you have all the content for your onboarding sequence ready before running any ads.
-When a prospect signs up for your list, they’re paying attention to you; make sure they hear from you at a defined cadence to ensure you stay top of mind and capitalize on the opportunity to engage with a prospective customer.
+Make sure you have all content for your onboarding sequence ready before running any ads.
+When a prospect signs up for your list, you have their attention.
+It is now critical that they hear from you at a defined cadence to ensure you stay top of mind and capitalize on the opportunity to engage with a prospective customer.

 After sending your welcome sequence, be ready to follow up with readers on a regular basis.
 More than half of all leads in any sales system are not ready to buy right away, so you’ll have to stay in touch consistently to be top of mind when it’s time for them to make a purchasing decision.
 The best way to do this via email is with a steady, consistent stream of relevant content.